MassTransit/Automatonymous/doc/source/configuration/quickstart.rst

 Tracking State
 --------------

 State is managed in Automatonymous using a class, shown above as the ``Relationship``.
-Instances must implement the ``StateMachineInstance`` interface so that the current state can be stored along with any other properties used by your application.

 Defining Behavior